|

 Undeclared -

-I worked on two episodes of Undeclared... but
+I worked on two episodes of "Undeclared," but

-my scene was completly cut out of the first one I worked on, which was called "So You Have a Boyfriend" and was the second episode of the series in case anyone cares.
+my scene was completly cut out of the first one I worked on, which was called

 I played a college student at an assembly where

 Ted Nugent was speaking.
 The episode was recut with the original footage, retitled "Full Brutal Nugety." and included on the DVD.
-In the sixth episode of the series, "Sick in the Head," I played a student who
+In the fourth episode of the series,

 lives in the same dorm building as the main characters.
 The story